bhardwaj-shubham/OIBSIP/README.md

 # Level 1

 ### Task 1
-In this task I've to create a **Landing Page** with Beautiful Layout using HTML and CSS.
+In this task, I've to create a **Landing Page** with Beautiful Layout using HTML and CSS.
 A landing page is one of the best web development projects for beginners.